-The ATTACH macro instruction is described in the OS/VS2 Supervisor Services and Macro Instructions, with the exception of the JSTCB, SM, SVAREA, KEY, DISP, JSCB, TID, NSHSPV, and NSHSPL parameters.
-These parameters are restricted in use and should only be used with tasks in supervisor mode, having a system protection key.
+The ATTACH macro instruction is described in the OS/VS2 Supervisor Services and Macro Instructions, with the exception of the JSTCB, SM, SVAREA, KEY, DISP, JSCB, TID, NSHSPV, NSHSPL, and RSAPF parameters.
+These parameters are restricted in use and should only be used with tasks in supervisor mode and/or having a system protection key.
 If they are used with other tasks, the default values are used.

-The syntax of the complete ATTACH macro instruction is shown below.
+The syntax of the complete ATTACH macro instruction is shown as follows.
 However, only the explanation of the restricted parameters is presented.
 Explanation of the other parameters can be found in OS/VS2 Supervisor Services and Macro Instructions.